Croquettelunchers/Portfolio/Tentaconte.md

 <img src="Projects/TheTentaconte/SoundSignals.PNG" alt="SoundSignals" style="height: auto; width: auto">
 <span style="color: gray;"></span>

+I made around 40% of one of the project's sounds!
+Mario64-style recycling potentialy saved us days.

 ### Shaders

 With the exception of that one hair strand from Dounia's facial animation loop, The entirety of her hair is made of maths.